nishit0709/Listed-Task/README.md

 # Listed Task

+## Description

+The program shall check for any new unread emails and respond to them according to message defined in the **.env** file and move the emails after responding to a pre-defined label called **Vacation Mail**

 ## Please follow the following steps to run the code

 1. Create a sample app on google cloud